oracle/terraform-kubernetes-installer/docs/input-variables.md

 ------------------------------------|-------------|------------
-control_plane_subnet_access         | public      | Whether instances in the control plane are launched in a public or private subnets k8s_master_lb_access                | public      | Whether the Kubernetes Master Load Balancer is launched in a public or private subnets etcd_lb_access                	    | public      | Whether the etcd Load Balancer is launched in a public or private subnets
+control_plane_subnet_access         | public      | Whether instances in the control plane are launched in a public or private subnets k8s_master_lb_access                | public      | Whether the Kubernetes Master Load Balancer is launched in a public or private subnets etcd_lb_access                	    | private	  | Whether the etcd Load Balancer is launched in a public or private subnets

 #### _Public_ Network Access (default)